Children Missing Education (CME)

 Tracking and Monitoring

-Effective information sharing between parents, schools, the community and the local authority is therefore crucial to ensure that these children are kept safe and are receiving the education they are entitled to.
-New legislation was introduced by the DfE from September 2016 to make this even more robust.
-Schools and the Local Authority need to act quickly to make reasonable enquiries to prevent a child becoming 'missing'.
-The authority has effective tracking and enquiry systems in place and an appointed named personto whom schools, other agencies and the public can make referrals about children who they believe are missing from education.
-Joint working arrangements and information sharing protocols are also in place with services such as the Prevention Service, Children's Social Care, Housing, Health, HMRC, the Police, Youth Justice Service and other local authorities.
+Information sharing between parents, schools, the community and the local authority is therefore crucial to ensure that these children are kept safe and are receiving the education they are entitled to.
+In accordance with DfE Statutory guidance, Children Missing Education (Sept 2016) the Local Authority has effective tracking and enquiry systems in place and an appointed named person to whom schools, other agencies and the public can make referrals regarding children who they believe are missing from education.
+Joint reasonable enquiries can then be made as quickly as possible by schools and the LA.
+Joint working arrangments are also in place with agencies and services such as, Housing, Health, the Police, and other local authorities.

 Other LA Responsibilities